-If you plan to travel from Panama City to Santa Catalina by bus, you’ll need to start your journey from Albrook’s bus station.
-The easiest and cheapest way to get there is by metro.
+If like us you’re planning to travel from Panama City to Santa Catalina by bus, you’ll need to start your journey from Albrook’s bus station.
+The easiest and cheapest way to get to the bus station is by metro.

-Before leaving Panama City for Santa Catalina, make sure you’ll have enough cash for your stay.
-There are no banks or ATM machines in Santa Catalina.
-The nearest ATM is in Soná, 1½ hours away.
+Before leaving Panama City for Santa Catalina, make sure you have enough cash for your stay.
+There are no banks or ATM machines in Santa Catalina, and the nearest ATM is in Soná, 1½ hours away.

 AlBrook Bus Station